AlpacaTravel/filter-expressions/README.md

 * Comparisons are done as using lodash "isEqual".
 * Run npm t to run tests
-* Inspired based on mapbox style filters
+* Inspired based on Mapbox style filters